ben-burie/MealMentor/README.md

 # Meal Mentor 🥗
 *A JavaScript meal-planning app to simplify weekly cooking and grocery shopping.*

 Meal Mentor helps users plan recipes, track kitchen inventory, automatically generate grocery lists, and discover meals they can cook with what they already have.
-Built as the final project for **COMPSCI 381: JavaScript & DHTML**.

 ---